imjacobestep/honeycomb/honeycomb_test/README.md

 copy secrets.dart into honeycomb/honeycomb_test/lib
 copy the swift to honeycomb/honeycomb_test/ios/Runner these are kept off the github because they contain api keys

+THEN: delete ios/podfile and podfile.lock
+run 'flutter clean'